-Bloomberg's new European headquarter's sits in the heart of the City of London, close to the Bank of England, St. Paul’s Cathedral and the church of St. Stephen’s Walbrook.
-Occupying a full city block, the 3.2-acre site comprises two buildings united by bridges that span over a pedestrian arcade that reinstates Watling Street- an ancient Roman road that ran through the site.
+Bloomberg's new European headquarter's has won the Riba Stirling prize for architecture.
+The building is located in the heart of the city of London and has been awarded the prize for the most environmentally friendly office building in London.
+Occupying a full city block, the 3.2-acre site comprises two buildings united by bridges that span over a pedestrian arcade that reinstates Watling Street, an ancient Roman road that ran through the site.

-Achieving an 98.5% ‘outstanding’ BREEAM rating, Bloomberg’s new European headquarters is regarded as one of the most sustainable commercial office buildings in Europe.
-Sustainability was the fundamental objective of the project and the building is the first within the UK to feature integrated ceiling panels which control lighting, temperature and the headquarters acoustics.
+Achieving a 98.5% ‘outstanding’ BREEAM rating, Bloomberg’s new European headquarters is regarded as one of the most sustainable commercial office buildings in Europe.
+The building is the first in the UK to feature integrated ceiling panels which control lighting, temperature and acoustics.

 Central to Bloomberg’s ethos, the double-height ‘pantry’ on the sixth floor is the heart of the building, reflecting the importance of sharing and collaboration at the company.
 Everyone passes through this animated space, increasing the likelihood of chance meetings and informal discussions.

 A distinctive hypotrochoid stepped ramp, characterised by its smooth continuous three-dimensional loop, flows through the full height of the building, adding to the drama of the space.
 Clad in bronze, the ramp is designed and proportioned as a place of meeting and connection, allowing people to hold brief impromptu conversations with colleagues, whilst not impeding the flow of people.